Executable AI Methods: the shared artifact for business, agents, and engineering.

 [concept.Criterion.structure]

-name = {type = "text", required = true}
+name = { type = "text", description = "Criterion name", required = true }

-description = {type = "text", required = true}
+description = { type = "text", description = "What this criterion evaluates", required = true }

-weight = {type = "number", description = "Importance 1-10", required = true}
+weight = { type = "number", description = "Importance 1-10", required = true }

 [concept.Scorecard]